 Sexual harassment at the state and territory level is covered by the same laws that cover discrimination (see the table above).
-They apply explicitly to volunteers in the Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania and Victoria.
+They apply explicitly to volunteers in the Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania, Victoria and now the Northern Territory.